Easthampton, MA

 What are your after-school creative writing workshops like?

-Sessions typically start with a quick writing prompt or game followed by a related lesson and group discussion.
-Then, students spend time on a long-term project of their choice--whether it’s a short story, a collection of poems, a graphic novel, an op-ed, a play, or something else entirely.
+Sessions typically start with a brief lesson, writing prompt, or group discussion.
+Then, students spend time on a long-term writing project of their choice--whether it’s a short story, a collection of poems, a newspaper article, a comic book, a play, or something else entirely.

-For students who already know what they want to write, we provide the support to make that happen, whether that’s feedback, encouragement, or even just a quiet space to write.
+For students who already know what they want to write, we provide the support to make that happen, whether that’s feedback, encouragement, or even just a quiet space to sit with a notebook and/or typewriter.

 How many students are there per class?